Sam Chui

-Sam Chui (/'tʃuːiː/; 崔佳星 (ceoi1 gaai1 sing1); born 7 November 1980) is a Chinese-born Australian aviation and travel vlogger, photographer, and author.
-He has written four books including Air1, Air2, Air 3, and Air747.
-Chui is also a YouTube content creator.
-He is considered to be one of the world's most popular aviation bloggers and airline reviewers.
+Sam Chui (/'tʃuːiː/; 崔佳星 (ceoi1 gaai1 sing1); born 7 November 1980) is a Hong Kong-Australian aviation and travel vlogger, photographer, and author.

 Early life

 Sam Chui was born on 7 November 1980 in Beijing, China.
 When he was a child, his parents moved to Hong Kong.
-As a teenager, Chui often visited Kai Tak Airport (Hong Kong's old airport) and watched planes land and take off.
+While growing up, Chui says he often visited Hong Kong's former airport, Kai Tak Airport, and watched planes land.

 Career

 In 1999, Chui started a website, publishing photos of aircraft.
 It has since expanded to include current events regarding aviation.
 He is known for overhead pictures of Los Angeles International Airport captured from helicopters.
-In 2007, he started his YouTube channel and became well-known.
-Some of his videos gathered an excess of 60 million views.
-Chui has traveled to over 100 countries and flown over 2,000 flights.
-He travels more than 300,000 miles every year to test out flights and share his reviews.

 In 2019, Chui was invited onto a Boeing 747-SP private jet owned previously by the Qatari Royal Family and he flew from Hamilton, Canada, to Marana, Arizona as the only passenger.
-In 2019, he flew to Rome on an El Al Israel Airlines Boeing 747.
+In 2019, he flew from Rome to Tel-Aviv on board the last El Al Israel Airlines Boeing 747 flight.

-Chui has a keen interest for the Boeing 747.
+Chui has a keen interest in the Boeing 747.
 He has logged over a million miles on 279 747 flights and has flown on every commercial variant of the 747 across 37 operators from around the world.
 His first flight on a Boeing 747 was in 1993 onboard United Airlines Flight 800 from Hong Kong to Tokyo Narita.
-Chui has flown on 240 airlines and 180 aircraft types.
-He has flown New York to London on Concorde, landed on a glacier in New Zealand, visited Lukla in Nepal and taken the longest non-stop flight from Singapore to Newark.
-He was the sole passenger aboard the world’s only privately-owned Boeing 787 Dreamliner.
-Chui received his Private Pilot License in the USA in July 2021.
+Chui has flown on more than 240 airlines and 180 aircraft types, including Concorde between New York and London, a glacier landing in New Zealand, and the world's longest non-stop flight from Singapore to Newark.
+He was the only passenger aboard a privately owned Boeing 787 Dreamliner.
+In July 2021, he received his private pilot license in the United States.

 He has also worked for the National Business Aviation Association (NBAA) to publish highlights from the 2021 NBAA Business Aviation Convention & Exhibition (NBAA-BACE).

+Incidents

+In 2022 it was reported by several Nepalese online media that Chui was allowed into the cockpit by Nepal Airlines Chief Pilot Vijaya Lama during the flight to Kathmandu violating safety laws.
+The Nepalese Civil Aviation Authorities started an investigation.
+Lama denied these claims in an interview later.

+In May 2023 Chui was suspected of violating Taiwan's Aircraft Flight Operation Regulations due to photos and videos of him inside the flight deck on Starlux's inaugural flight from Taipei to Los Angeles.
+The plane was piloted by Starlux Founder and Chair Chang Kuo-wei and he faced a fine of 60,000 NT$ due to the safety violation.

+Personal life

+On July 12, 2025, Chui married his wife Fiona Pang on a Boeing 747-400 at Fujairah International Airport (FJR), flying a round-trip journey over the Gulf of Oman.